ekeih/satisfactory-bot/README.md

 Then run the bot: `satisfactory-bot -b $telegram-bot-token -g $github-token -c $telegram-chat-id -r $github-repository`.

 When the bot discovers a new release of the dedicated server it pushes a git tag to the repository which triggers a GitHub action to build a Docker images with the respective version.
+The bot checks for new versions every 10 minutes.
+You can manually trigger a check for new releases by sending `/images` to your bot.

+The bot checks for new release notes every 60 minutes and posts new release notes to the specified telegram chat.
+You can manually trigger a check for new release notes by sending `/news` to your bot.

 ## Credits